makeitcloudy/HomeLab/README.md

 ** OS Layer / Uber Agent ** - (https://uberagent.com/download/) - Helge Klein - (https://helgeklein.com/) shares great insights, worth following him <br><br>
 ** WMI / CMI is your friend ** - (https://0xinfection.github.io/posts/wmi-basics-part-1/)<br>

-** RDS ** - RDS-O-Matic, along with all links provided on this webpage (https://www.rdsgurus.com/scripts/) - @crod - thank you for presenting this to the world!
+** RDS ** - RDS-O-Matic, along with all links provided on this webpage (https://www.rdsgurus.com/scripts/) - @crod - thank you for presenting this to the world!<br>
 ** RDS ** - (https://mehic.se/category/remote-desktop-services-2016/) - great series which is nice supplement for the RDS book mentioned before<br>

 ** PVS vs Pester ** - (https://www.youtube.com/watch?v=3xOHpiKEpn8) - Synergy 2017 #SYN306 - this is a perfect example how the building blocks can be glued together, to help you out<br>